hapi-server/server-nodejs/README.md

 </VirtualHost>
 ```

-and (3) `Include` this file in the Apache start-up configuration file.

-If serving multiple catalogs, use
+If serving multiple catalogs (`--file` used more than once on the command line), use

 ```
 <VirtualHost *:80>